agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/getters-and-setters.md

 Getter and setters (also called accessors and mutators) are small pieces of code that run to provide a value stored in the object instead of accessing it directly.
 Sometimes they are good, sometimes bad, this post explores which is which.

 Some people find this topic so close to a religious one that I am right now fearing the blowback.
 How can I consider the heresy of not implementing getters and setters?
-Well, sometimes you don’t need them, and you should never implement what you don’t need.
+Well, sometimes you don't need them, and you should never implement what you don't need.

 ## Need for Change

 Why do we have getters and setters?
 The common answer is: in case you want to change the implementation in the future you will have that ability to.
-Also used to prevent update to values that should be read-only, although here we focus on the ‘change’ reason.
+Also used to prevent update to values that should be read-only, although here we focus on the 'change' reason.

 Pay close attention to this:  there is a _**potential**_ that we might need to change in the future, so we are going to _**pay now**_ some amount, so that the potential future change is less expensive.
 If you never end up changing things, then your payment now is completely a waste.